saharki/lotus-lantern-HACS/README.md

 ### [HACS](https://hacs.xyz/) (recommended)

-Installation can be done through HACS , search "" and download it
+Installation can be done through HACS , search "lotuslantern" and download it

 ### Manual installation